My Story About Living with Peripheral Neuropathy

 In addition to trying an electrical stimulus device, I just put my cane down and started walking on my own.
 The numbness seemed to start dissipating over time and the only residual weakness showed itself in continued difficulty climbing even the slightest incline or steps.
 If this was my only issue then I thought I could live with that and be happy.

 Move the calendar forward and after years dealing with other medical issues and finding meds that work for those issues, I decided I needed to challenge myself and this issue with the leg weakness.
 I asked some girlfriends to join me and after some training in the gym, we challenged the climb up Pilot Butte in Bend, OR.
-This is a climb with an elevation change of approximately four hundred feet.
-We climbed up a very steep and narrow dirt trail, stopping frequently for me to take a very brief rest (perhaps 1-2 minutes each time).
+This is a climb with an elevation change of approximately 400 feet.
+We climbed up a very steep and narrow dirt trail, stopping frequently for me to take a very brief rest (perhaps one to two minutes each time).
 It was exhilarating to reach the top after less than thirty minutes and celebrate the accomplishment with good friends.

 If I can do this, then I challenge others with neuropathy to try the same.
 I firmly believe that you should never give up, there is always hope!

 FROM THE FOUNDATION: The Foundation for Peripheral Neuropathy neither endorses nor recommends any specific electrical stimulus device described in this story.
 Patient experiences with different therapies vary widely.
 We share Phyllis’ story of determination and hopefulness hoping it will inspire others.